sugarverse/sugarverse.github.io/8_tokenomics.md

 The main currency in the Sugarverse will be CNDY.
 It will be a utility token used throughout the Sugarverse.
 It is an ERC-20 token built on the Polygon network.
 A single token serves the greatest long-term interest of our community and will be used by gamers, developers, publishers allowing them to participate in the multiverse.

+## Claim CNDY token

+We have a in-game currency called gCNDY, it is earned as rewards for playing our games. gCNDY can be claimed for CNDY token in our marketplace and have a floating exchange rate.
+New players must wait 10 days before claiming their gCNDY to CNDY swap.
+After that, players can claim once every 24 hours.
+A 1% gCNDY fee is taken when converting gCNDY into CNDY.

 Token ticker: CNDY

 Blockchain: Polygon BSC